RedTeamSubnet/module.rt-wc-score/README.md

-# Metrics Processor
+# RT-WC-Score

-A Python package for processing and analyzing user interaction metrics to detect bot-like behavior.
-The package processes raw interaction data (mouse movements, keyboard events, checkbox interactions) and provides both feature extraction and bot detection capabilities.
+A Python package for scoring web challenge data.

 ## 🚀 Installation